-Written by Education Manager, Stefan Ianev
+Written by Research & Development Specialist, Stefan Ianev

 Maximal strength is defined as the ability to exert maximal force against a resistance or load.
 It is typically measured by your 1 rep max or 1RM.

 Maximal strength depends on several factors including:

 - Intermuscular coordination

 - Intramuscular coordination

 While some of those traits such muscle fibre type, connective tissue thickness and lever length are genetically inherited, most of the other factors are trainable.